Insulated Blinds for Windows: How Do They Work?

 An alternate is to consider blackout blinds, which not only help to provide privacy and block out light at nighttime, but are also thick enough to create a barrier between the window and your room.

-For greater energy efficiency, ask about installing honeycomb blinds in your home – with their long cells running the length of your window, honeycomb blinds are effective at trapping cold air from the window and preventing it from leaking into your home, while also offering good light control.
+For greater energy efficiency, ask about installing cellular blinds in your home - with their long cells running the length of your window, honeycomb blinds are effective at trapping cold air from the window and preventing it from leaking into your home, while also offering good light control.

 How can professional blind installation help with energy efficiency?